JoeDitta1/BridgeLineUSA/README-UNIVERSAL.md

 ## 🛠️ Troubleshooting

 ### CORS Issues
 If you see CORS errors:
 1. Check that the backend is running on port 4000
-2. Verify the frontend is accessing the correct API URL
+2. Verify the frontend is accessing the correct API URL (see above)
-3. The CORS configuration allows all GitHub.dev domains
+3. The backend CORS configuration allows all origins in development mode
+4. If using Codespaces URLs, make sure both frontend and backend are using compatible URLs

 ### Connection Refused
 If you get connection errors: